-The Marches LEP’s Skills Advisory Panel provides strong local leadership by increasing understanding of our labour market and skills issues, driving engagement with employers and liaison with training providers.
+The Marches LEP maintains oversight of the local skills agenda and supports understanding of the areas’ labour market and skills issues, driving engagement with local employers and liaison with training providers

-The LEP has been proactive in attracting funding to support training and skills development projects for example the Marches Construction Ready Partnership.
+The LEP has been proactive in attracting funding to support training and skills development projects for example the Energy Training Centre.

 As part of our commitment to supporting business, a dedicated skills portal has been developed to assist employers looking for providers and courses for their workforces.